Uniform Sobolev estimates for Schr\"odinger operators with scaling-critical potentials and applications: Abstract

 \section{Abstract}

-This paper is concerned with uniform Sobolev estimates for the resolvent of Schr\"odinger operators with large scaling-critical potentials without any repulsive condition.
+We prove uniform Sobolev estimates for the resolvent of Schr\"odinger operators with large scaling-critical potentials without any repulsive condition.
 As applications, global-in-time Strichartz estimates including some non-admissible retarded estimates, a H\"ormander type spectral multiplier theorem, and Keller type eigenvalue bounds with complex-valued potentials are also obtained.